ilabsbrainteam/badbaby-redux/data/README.md

 Participants in the `1xx` range are "low SES"; `2xx` are "high SES", and `3xx` are "mid SES".
 `9xx` are pilots that should not be analyzed.
 Participants with an `a` suffix were recorded at ~2 months age; `b` suffix were recorded at ~6 months age.

-**TODO** Participants with no suffix are probably 2-month-olds but must be cross-referenced with the appointment log to verify this.
+Participants with no suffix are 4.5-month-olds.

 ## Inconsistencies